 Like online simulations, online interactive clinical Games are used to help Learners gain practical experience.
 Some Learners may find them more engaging and less stressful than simulations.
 Games support critical thinking in complex patient situations.
 Correct responses are acknowledged as the decision is made, thus reinforcing learning, while wrong responses result in an opportunity to complete correctly without shaming the Learner.

-Key Competencies are associated with many COS Learning Modules.
+Key competencies are associated with many COS Learning Modules.
 At the hospital’s discretion, they may include hospital-defined, unit-specific competencies.
 These skills and behaviors, essential to clinically competent practice, are explained in the Learning Modules and often demonstrated in online Simulations.
 The Preceptor or an onsite Clinical Expert, is responsible for observing, validating and documenting each of the Learner’s competencies.
-Checking off competencies may occur anywhere there is an internet including at the bedside and in a simulation lab by using the COS Bedside Competency Sign-Off.
+Checking off competencies may occur anywhere there is an internet including at the bedside and in a simulation lab by using the COS Bedside Skill Sign-Off.

-The Learner’s progress in completing Competencies can be viewed online at any time.
+The Learner’s progress in completing competencies can be viewed online at any time.
 With this information, onsite leaders, as well as COS Faculty, are able to support successful, timely progress along the novice to expert nurse continuum.

 Coaching is an important part of every COS Educational Program.
 Every Learner has a COS Faculty member assigned to them who is committed to the Learner’s success and responsible for their online guidance and support.
 This structured guidance takes several forms including email communication and Virtual Office Hours, available throughout the 24 hour day, weekdays as well as weekends.

 This eliminates the problems often faced by night and weekend shift Learners who may find education resources unavailable or difficult to access.